QBDI/QBDI/docs/source/tutorial_BBVMEvent.rst

 QBDI detects the beginning of a basic block:

 - when the instruction is the first to be executed in QBDI;
-- after the end of the previous BasicBlock;
+- after the end of the previous basic block;
 - potentially if the user changes the callback during the execution (add a new callback, clear the cache, return ``BREAK_TO_VM``, ...)

 Due to the dynamic detection of the basic block, some basic block can overlap others.